DenchiSoft/VTubeStudio/README.md

 If a model is loaded, the `modelHasPhysics` field will tell you whether or not the model has a valid physics setup.
 Some models don't have physics set up or have a broken physics file which will cause the physics system to not start correctly. `physicsSwitchedOn` will be true if the `Use Physics` toggle has been activated for this model by the user in VTube Studio. `usingLegacyPhysics` is the state of the `Legacy Physics` toggle.

-`physicsFPSSetting` contains the physics FPS setting for this model and can be 30, 60, 120 or -1, which indicated that the user has selected `Use same FPS as app`.
+`physicsFPSSetting` contains the physics FPS setting for this model and can be 30, 60, 120 or -1, which indicates that the user has selected `Use same FPS as app`.

 The `apiPhysicsOverrideActive` and `apiPhysicsOverridePluginName` fields indicate whether or not a plugin is currently overriding some of the physics settings.
 If it's active field is true, the name field will contain the name of the plugin.
 Only one plugin can take control of the physics system at a time.
 This will also be explained as part of the `SetCurrentModelPhysicsRequest` request.